Water Activities

 Learn more about invasive aquatic wildlife

-• Please clean the hull, trailer, intake grate and steering nozzle before leaving the water.
+• Clean the hull, trailer, intake grate and steering nozzle before leaving the water.

-• Run the engine for 5 to 10 seconds to blow out excess water and vegetation from the internal drive before leaving the water.
+• Run the engine for five to 10 seconds to blow out excess water and vegetation from the internal drive before leaving the water.

 • Allow sufficient time for equipment to dry completely before launching in other waters.